codemeyer/Huzzah/README.md

 # Huzzah

-Huzzah is a single C# file that you drop into your .NET Console Application to implement a basic form of command line argument parsing, including support for long and short switches, verb commands, defaults and required values.
+Huzzah is a single C# file that you drop into your .NET Console Application to implement a basic form of command line argument parsing.
+It includes support for long and short switches, verb commands, default values and required values.

 ## Usage